The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 Throughout this proposal the following core directives drive decision-making:

-City states and small states that have recently developed civic societies while enhancing the rule of law and/or reducing ethnic tensions include Singapore, Rwanda, UAE, Taiwan, Hong Kong and Chile.
+City states and small states that have recently developed civic societies while enhancing the rule of law and/or reducing ethnic tensions include Singapore, Rwanda, UAE, Taiwan and Hong Kong.
 Societies that not only demonstrated the power of the rule of law in a freer system, but influenced wider surrounding societies, include West Berlin, Hong Kong, Amsterdam and Classical Athens.

 At this point, the NGP is seeking talented and/or influential individuals who can support its movement from proposal to reality to success.